 Want to know more about P&E?

-Also if you are interested in joining our awesome team, then go and check out the roles we are hiring for here, of if you are just interested in discussing what kinds of opportunities might be available now or in the future we can be contacted via email on email@example.com or LinkedIn.
+If you are interested in joining our awesome team, then go and check out the roles we are hiring for here, of if you are just interested in discussing what kinds of opportunities might be available now or in the future we can be contacted via email on email@example.com or LinkedIn.